AllenInstitute/coupledAE-patchseq/README.md

  - [Processed data used as input for coupled autoencoders](https://www.dropbox.com/s/nmhd3wzw4re9ve7/PS_v5_beta_0-4_pc_scaled_ipxf_eqTE.mat?dl=0)

 ### Code
-⚠️`Caution`: This repository is being refactored, and is expected to be ready by 1-March-2021`
+⚠️`Caution`: This repository is being refactored, and is expected to be ready by `1-March-2021`

-In the meanwhile, please refer to the executable version of coupled autoencoders and minimal examples hosted on [CodeOcean](https://codeocean.com/capsule/6320801)
+Please refer to the executable version of the code hosted on [CodeOcean](https://codeocean.com/capsule/6320801).